- Dark leafy vegetables are good sources of vitamins and minerals such as vitamin A, C, and K.

 - Teenage girls should aim to eat 3 cups of dark green vegetables a week or ½ cup everyday.

 Dark green leafy vegetables are good sources of many vitamins (such as vitamins A, C, and K and folate) and minerals (such as iron and calcium).
 They’re also great sources of fiber.
 Research studies suggest that the nutrients found in dark green leafy vegetables may prevent certain types of cancers and promote heart health.
-It’s recommended that teens eat 3 cups of dark green vegetables per week, or about ½ a cup every day.
+It’s recommended that teens eat at least 3 cups of dark green vegetables per week, or about ½ a cup every day.

 Your body needs a little dietary fat to absorb some of the vitamins found in dark green leafy vegetables.
 Add a bit of oil (such as olive or canola oil) or salad dressing to your dark green leafy vegetables to make sure your body absorbs all of the vitamins you eat.
+Many preparation methods and recipes for dark leafy greens already contain some type of fat such as oil, butter, or cheese in which case you don’t need to add any more to get those important nutrients.

 What are some examples of dark green leafy vegetables and the best way to eat them?